Improve trust & experience for advisers on an alternative investment platform

 Senior UX designer

-Design System, UI design, managing UX team
+Design System, team management

 Team size